-I also investigate the possibility that differences in county-level financial safety net and welfare services are driving the estimated effect of loan access.
-In particular, I estimate a model that permits inclusion of county-year fixed effects by isolating within-county variation in loan access among individuals in different income groups.
+Second, I investigate the possibility that differences in county-level financial safety net and welfare services are driving the estimated effect of loan access.
 Specifically, I identify the effect of loan access by comparing the outcomes of individuals in the \$15,000 to \$50,000 income group, who represent the vast majority of payday borrowers, to outcomes of individuals in the below \$15,000 income group, who are largely screened out of the payday loan market.
-Since financial safety net and welfare services likely have larger effects on the outcomes of poorer populations, an analysis of differences in outcomes across income groups should be free of this potential source of bias.
-Results from this model support the conclusion that payday loan access increases the likelihood of difficulty paying bills and moving out of one's home due to those difficulties, but show little effect of loan access on health-related hardship.
+Results from this model support the conclusion that payday loan access increases the likelihood of difficulty paying bills and moving out of one's home among those with access, but show little effect of loan access on health-related hardship.

 Finally, I investigate whether the effects of loan access are stronger in counties where a greater proportion of workers commute to payday-allowing states.
-Individuals who regularly commute to a payday-allowing area face a lower cost of accessing loans.
-We would expect loan access to have larger effects in counties with a greater proportion of such commuters, even after conditioning on proximity to a payday-allowing state.
-In this analysis, I find that the effects of loan access on difficulty paying bills and the other non-health related hardship are indeed larger in areas with more commuters.
+Individuals who regularly commute to a payday-allowing area face a lower cost of accessing loans, so we expect a larger effect of payday loan access in counties with a greater proportion of such commuters, even after conditioning on proximity to a payday-allowing state.
+In a test of this hypothesis, I find that the effects of loan access on difficulty paying bills and the other non-health related hardship are indeed larger in areas with more cross-border commuters.
 Loan access effects for the health-related outcomes, on the other hand, are not concentrated in areas with greater commuting flow.